 Foreign banks may request a little more detail because you are a foreigner in their eyes.

 The important things you will need are:

-- Government issued ID such as a driver license or EIN from the IRS (or both)
+- Govt issued ID like a drivers license or EIN from the IRS (or both)

 - Voided check from your regular business bank account